-In the United States, Sony Electronics Inc. (SEL) continues to expand its voluntary recycling sponsorship program.
+In the United States, Sony Electronics Inc. (SEL) continues to expand its voluntary recycling sponsorship program and operates compliant programs in states with take back regulations.
 On September 15, 2007, the company introduced the Sony Take Back Recycling Program, which aims to further encourage consumers to recycle and dispose of electronics equipment in an environmentally sound manner.
 Developed in collaboration with waste administration and recycling companies in the United States, the program allows consumers to drop off Sony products at designated collection centers free of charge.
-In fiscal year 2013, these collection centers collected 20,262 tons (44,567,000 pounds) of used consumer electronics.
-SEL aims eventually to provide a collection center within 20 miles of the homes of 95% of the country's population.
-SEL in 2013 recycled 0.89 pounds for every 1 pound sold which is an improvement towards the goal of recycling the equivalent weight of recovered consumer electronics for every new product sold.
+In fiscal year 2014, these collection centers and through compliance channels collected approximately 23,853 tons (52,477,000 pounds) of used consumer electronics.
+SEL aims eventually to provide a collection center within 32km (20 miles) of the homes of 95% of the country's population.
+SEL in 2014 recycled 0.4Kg (0.9 pounds) for every 0.45Kg (1 pound) sold which is an improvement towards the goal of recycling the equivalent weight of recovered consumer electronics for every new product sold.